Decide where your marriage is headed.

 • You could walk away with more insight into the relationship’s dynamic and, therefore, less blame for your partner.

-• You no longer have to guess at or agonize over what decision is best for your future.
+• You no longer have to guess at — or agonize over — what decision is best for your family and your future.

 • You felt confident about your next steps because you’ve developed the necessary clarity.